1. Planning maintenance of equipment

 Safe systems of work

-When carrying out work the area needs to be secured to prevent unauthorised access.
-It’s important you consider how to restrict access to the equipment and area being maintained.
+When carrying out work, the area needs to be secured to prevent unauthorised access.
+It’s important you consider how to restrict access to the equipment and the area being maintained.

-You can attach warning cards to the machinery so people don’t use them.
+You can attach warning cards to the machinery so people do not use them.
 However, it’s very important any machinery undergoing maintenance is isolated and locked off if there is a risk of it being restarted before maintenance is complete.